Special offer

 Regards,

-Interview rejection letter with interview feedback
+Example of an interview rejection letter with feedback

-August 1, 20XX
+August 1, 2025

-Dear Cody,
+Dear Joseph,

 Sincerely,

-Rejection Letter After an Interview Templates for PDF & Word
+Rejection letter after an interview templates for PDF & Word

 Use these rejection letter templates to respectfully let candidates know they weren’t selected to continue the interview process.